naeemaei/naeemaei/README.md

 I'm [Hamed Naeemaei](https://www.linkedin.com/in/naeemaei/).
 I graduated in Software Engineering and currently I am a tech lead and full stack software engineer.
-I specialize in C# and have professional experience working with ASP.Net Core and Angular in large scale applications.
+I specialize in golang and C# that have professional experience working with golang, ASP.Net Core and Angular in large scale applications.
 I also have experience using Javascript, MSSQL Server, Type Script, Docker, ELK, Prometheus.
   <br />
   <br />
 Find out more about me: